israelroldan/extjs-reactor/packages/reactor/README.md

 install();
 ```

 All JSX tags that start with "x-" will be mapped to Ext JS components by xtype.
-You can override the default prefix when calling `installExtJSRenderer`, for example: `installExtJSRenderer("ext-")`.
+You can override the default prefix when calling `install`, for example: `install("ext-")`.
 Here's a minimal React app that renders an Ext.Panel:

 ```jsx
 import React from 'react';